farinazfgh/dynamic_programming/README.md

 10. we can include the current choice since it does not violate the boundary but do we want to
 	a. figure out the maximum of inclusion and exclusion
 	b. include target-sum- current and index, out targets-um -0 and index+1

+for LCS, we have two strings and two pointers and one length so we need a three dimensional array that keeps indexes and length also we have three recursive calls

+we can use a hashmap instead of the three dimensional array. so the key will be the concatnation of index1 and index2